 If you do need to patch up your gear in a hurry, forget the household tape and try out some of the great patching products on the market these days.
 For some suggestions, give us a shout and we'd be happy to guide you in the right direction!

-- Your gear is covered by our standard Factory Warranty: 3 years of protection against manufacturer’s defects.
+Your gear is covered by our standard TREW Warranty: 3 years of protection against manufacturer’s defects.